amandakoire/amandakoire.github.io/opportunities.md

 North American Menopause Society, October 12-15, 2022.
 Atlanta, GA.

-**Research Opportunities**\
-From incoming BWH WMH Fellow Natalie Feldman (2/9/22): 'I'm leading a group at Brigham and Women's conducting a massive review of the literature within postpartum anxiety.
-We're looking for a few more trainees (undergrads, medical students, or residents) to join the project.
-We're looking for a commitment of ~5 hours per week over the next few months.
-If you're interested in learning to conduct a review, interested in postpartum anxiety, and/or looking to join another publication, please email Natalie Feldman at nsfeldman@partners.org for more information.'

 **Medical Student Away Rotations**\
 Zucker School of Medicine at Hofstra/Northwell\
 University of Missouri at Columbia\